Bengali Hindu diaspora

 The Bengali Hindu diaspora is the worldwide population of the Bengali Hindus of Indian and Bangladeshi origin.

 History

 In the modern era, the migration of the Bengali Hindus began during the British colonial era.
-The Bengali Hindus migrants to Assam were mostly government officials, doctors, lawyers, and teachers by profession.
-They also settled in parts of present Bihar and Jharkhand, which were at the time included in the Presidency of Bengal.
-After the Partition of India and subsequent incidents of anti-Hindu violence in East Pakistan and Bangladesh (for example, during the 1971 Bangladesh genocide), waves of millions of Bengali Hindu refugees migrated to Assam, Bihar, Jharkhand, Tripura, Orissa, Chhattisgarh, Maharashtra, Uttarakhand and the Andaman and Nicobar Islands.
-Over the years, professionals migrated from Kolkata to cities like New Delhi, Mumbai, Bangalore and Pune, as well as overseas.
+The Bengali Hindu migrants to Assam were mostly government officials, doctors, lawyers, and teachers by profession.
+They also settled in parts of the present-day Indian states of Bihar and Jharkhand, which were at the time included in the Presidency of Bengal.
+After the partition of India and subsequent communal violence in East Pakistan and Bangladesh (such as during the 1971 Bangladesh genocide), millions of Bengali Hindu refugees migrated to Assam, Bihar, Jharkhand, Tripura, Odisha, Chhattisgarh, Maharashtra, Uttarakhand and the Andaman and Nicobar Islands.
+Over the years, professionals have migrated from Kolkata to cities like New Delhi, Mumbai, Bangalore and Pune, as well as overseas.

 Indian diaspora

 Assam

 The Barak Valley comprising the present districts of Cachar, Karimganj and Hailakandi is contiguous to Sylhet (Bengal plains), where the Bengali Hindus, according to historian J.B.
 Bhattacharjee, had settled well before the colonial period, influencing the culture of Dimasa Kacaharis.
 Bhattacharjee describes that the Dimasa kings spoke Bengali and the inscriptions and coins written were in Bengali script.
 Migrations to Cachar increased after the British annexation of the region.
 The Bengali Hindus settled in Brahmaputra Valley largely during the colonial period as professionals.
 After the Partition and especially after the genocide of 1950, Bengali Hindus of Sylhet immigrated to the Barak Valley.
 Later on during the 1971 Bangladesh genocide, thousands of Bengali Hindus took refuge in Assam.
 The Bengali Hindu organizations estimate that there are approximately 6.5 million Bengali Hindus in the state.

 However different sources have varied estimation of Bengali Hindu population in Assam.